FIRST Canada Strategic Plan:

 The Mission of FIRST Canada: to inspire young Canadians to be science and technology leaders, by engaging them in exciting programs, supported by mentors, that build skills, inspire innovation, and foster self-confidence, teamwork, communication, and leadership.

-The Vision of FIRST Canada: to transform Canada by creating a culture where science, technology, engineering, and mathematics (STEM) are celebrated and where young people dream of becoming leaders in STEM fields.
+The Vision of FIRST Canada: to transform Canada by creating a culture where science, technology, engineering, and mathematics (STEM) are celebrated and where young people

+FIRST is committed to: Equity, Diversity and Inclusion.
 Students and volunteers engaged in FIRST Canada programs will reflect inclusive diversity of contemporary Canadian society.
 Respect and equity are key to this experience.
 We encourage greater access and participation in our programs for women, First Nations, and the underserved.

 Cooperation and Competition.
 Success in FIRST programs hinges on cooperation with both alliance and competing teams.
 We believe that by collaboratively supporting excellence for all teams raises the level of learning through blending cooperation and competition.
 We call this “coopetition”.